JulienRouse/blog-data/content/blog/3_Tutorial_for_a_Derivative_Clicker_clone_with_Svelte.md

 </button>
 ```

 NOTE: yes I inserted two `<p>` inside the `<button`.
 It is not the recommended way to make two lines of text one below the other in a button but for now it will do.
-(I checked [w3c validator](https://validator.w3.org) and indeed it is not valid.)
+(I checked a w3c validator[^20] and indeed it is not valid.)

 Now you can test it, buy a couple buildings and you'll see how much money you get each tick.

 But doing that, we introduced some redundancy.
 We used `numberOfBuilding * buildingProduction` which is already used in the function `updateMoney`.
-We can use a **reactive declaration** again to not repeat this operation in multiple place, and replace in the code all the place it was used.
+We can use a reactive declaration again to not repeat this operation in multiple place, and replace in the code all the place it was used.

 ```html
 <!-- App.svelte -->